SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 ### Developing the "Hello world" microservice

-You can download the source code of this example from our [Bitbucket M2M](https://bitbucket.org/m2m/cumulocity-examples/src/develop/microservices/) repository to build and run it using your favorite IDE, or follow the instructions below to guide you step-by-step so you may have a better understanding of the code and what needs to be done/configured.
+You can download the source code of this example from our [Bitbucket M2M](https://bitbucket.org/m2m/cumulocity-examples/src/develop/microservices/) repository to build and run it using your favorite IDE, or follow the instructions below to guide you step-by-step for you to have a better understanding of the code and what needs to be done/configured.

 > **Info**: This microservice example has been tested under macOS and Linux with Java 1.8.0_201, Maven 3.6.0, Docker 19.03.2; Eclipse 2019.03 and IntelliJ IDEA 2019.2 as IDE.